-All the children have access to quality on-line reading materials through 'Bug Club'.
+All the children have access to quality on-line reading materials through 'Bug Club' and 'Reading Eggs/Eggspress' for Years Reception-Year 4.

 They have an individual user name and password and the texts can be accessed at school or at home.
-Children who have no internet at home can use the ICT suite at lunch time to read their books.
+Children who have no internet at home can use laptops at school to read their books.
 The teachers issue a selection of books and monitor the children's progress.